TOKYO

 Two filled buckets of garlic shrimp popcorn are held side by side.

 Feeling peckish?
 Why not save time and snack on some popcorn on the way to your next destination?
 Conveniently, DisneySea has popcorn carts scattered all around the park!
-You’ll never get tired of popcorn due to their many flavors, such as curry, garlic shrimp, and caramel.
+With so many flavors on offer, including curry, garlic shrimp and caramel, you’ll always have a new flavor to try.

 Three orange and white striped churros are held next to each other.